 - Mix flour and baking powder and add that gradually to the butter/egg mixture.

-- Pour the dough on top of the almond-sugar-cinnamon bottom and spread out evenly.
+- Pour the batter on top of the almond-sugar-cinnamon bottom and spread out evenly.

 Make the Apricot Almond Cake